prantaneel-ti/hephy-rds-api-docs/api/docs/v1-api.md

 }
 ```
 #### Notes ####
 * > Queries the Harbour Mater database for number of hephy databases that the current instance is serving.
-If it is greater than a threshold `x`, a new RDS instance is created using the HM API.
+If it is greater than a threshold `T`, a new RDS instance is created using the HM API.
 #### Response ####

 ```json